nobooli/POLton/docs/src/trivia-streams.md

 [Suzuhara Lulu's Memory]

 Suzuhara Lulu couldn't remember the names of her opponents well.
 Despite fighting the same enemy for hours, she couldn't remember their name so it's not rare for her to ask for their name right after beating them.
-She's too focused on the fight she doesn't even recognize the names of her opponents, and it looks like she loses interest in them right after beating them. (original source kinda weird, needs some checking)
+She's either too focused on fighting that she pays no attention to the names' of her opponents, or that she quickly loses interest right after beating them.

 [Her sense of direction is so terrible she often gets lost even in places she just previously went to.
 She said that although she often gets lost in games, she has never gotten lost in real life.](https://youtu.be/hTc629Bvez0?t=3120)

 [Luluspeak]

-She always inflects her words with -lulu on purpose, usually on verbs ending with ru.
+She always ends her words with -lulu on purpose, usually on verbs ending with ru.
-Examples: ohalulu, ganbalulu, arigalulu, inoruru, ikichi wo susururu; there's other cases like luluoboe from the word urooboe
+Examples: ohalulu, ganbalulu, arigalulu, inoruru (praying), ikichi wo susururu; there's other cases like luluoboe from the word urooboe

 ・Konlulu

-TL Note: Konlulu is always used as a noun or verb. (it's possible to use the word to describe things, as an adjective or adverb, but so far she hasn't done it yet)
+(*)Note: Konlulu is always used as a noun or verb. (it's possible to use the word to describe things, as an adjective or adverb, but so far she hasn't done it yet)

-The word "Konlulu"/「こんるる～」 is used in a multiple ways including, but not limited to: first time meeting an enemy, striking first, attacking the opponent by surprise
+The word "Konlulu"/「こんるる～」 is used in a multiple ways including, but not limited to: first time meeting an enemy, striking first, [attacking the opponent by surprise](https://youtu.be/7nJxsLNHtL0?t=800)

 ・Special usage of the word Konlulu (Lost Ember stream)

 One new definition of the word "Konlulu" is "the flow of souls", [used when she was transferring her soul between various animals in Lost Ember.](https://youtu.be/-xC2uR-5iVc?t=915)

-Note:
+(*)Note:
 魂流流/魂流々 from 魂/soul and 流/flow or current
 流流/流々 means "style" or "workmanship"; however, this isn't the case for Konlulu and is read as "flow flow" instead.